Need Help?

 A metaphor is a comparison of two things that are not the same.
 Metaphors, unlike similes, do not use the terms “like” or “as.”
 Such comments are only understandable if the reader is aware of the relationship between the two objects being compared.

 “Time is money,” is an example of metaphor.
 The statement contrasts time with money, but it does not imply that the amount of time you have is equal to the amount of money you have.
-Instead, it implies that time is a precious resource that should be utilised efficiently to generate revenue.
+Instead, it implies that time is a precious resource that should be utilized efficiently to generate revenue.
 Any time squandered equates to a missed opportunity to earn more money.

 Examples: